cocotb/cocotb/documentation/source/building.rst

       A list of the VHDL source files to include in the VHDL library *lib* (currently GHDL only).

     ``COMPILE_ARGS``
       Any arguments or flags to pass to the compile stage of the simulation.
-Only applies to simulators with a separate compilation stage (currently Icarus and VCS).

     ``SIM_ARGS``
       Any arguments or flags to pass to the execution of the compiled simulation.
-Only applies to simulators with a separate compilation stage (currently Icarus, VCS and GHDL).

     ``EXTRA_ARGS``
       Passed to both the compile and execute phases of simulators with two rules, or passed to the single compile and run command for simulators which don't have a distinct compilation stage.